juefeix/pnn.pytorch.update/README.md

 ***
 ## Update

 Oct.
-20, 2018: The evluation is paused due to incoming CVPR deadline.
-It will be resumed afterwards.
+20, 2018: We are experiencing some delays due to incoming deadlines.
 Please check back here for updates.

 ***